A Guide To The Different Types Of Pavement Striping & Markings

 There’s something special about pavement.
 It can be a playground, a racetrack, or just a way to get from point A to point B. And when it comes to asphalt pavement, there’s no one better to talk about it than the people who stripe and mark it – because our streets would be chaotic without them.

 In this post, Brothers Paving & Concrete will explore the different types of striping and markings used worldwide, from bike lanes to zebra crossings.
-So, whether you’re a driver, a cyclist, or just someone who loves watching the world go by, read on for a primer on pavement markings!
+So, whether you’re a driver, a cyclist, or just someone who loves watching the world go by, read on for a primer on pavement striping!

 Why is Pavement Striping & Marking Important?